 The Directors believe in respecting the environment and conducting our business in a responsibly way.

-Having a relatively low headcount, on average 45 employees, our environmental impact is fairly low.
-Our total annual carbon footprint has been calculated at 33.4 tonnes of carbon dioxide equivalents and based on emissions made and energy consumed within the UK only:
+Having a relatively low headcount, on average 41 employees, our environmental impact is fairly low.
+Our total annual carbon footprint has been calculated at 37.2 (2020: 33.4) tonnes of carbon dioxide equivalents and based on emissions made and energy consumed within the UK only:

-Туре 2020 (CO2e)
+Туре 2021 (CO2e) 2020 (CO2e)

-Buildings 25.6
+Buildings 35.1 25.6

-Cars 3.9
+Cars 1.0 3.9

-Vehicle Fuel 3.9
+Vehicle Fuel 1.1 3.9

-Total 33.4
+Total 37.2 33.4

-The buildings emissions have been calculated using our annual consumption of energy, taken directly from electricity and gas statements, totalling 111,637 kWh for the year ending 2020.
-Our annual emissions ratio equates to 0.7 tonnes of carbon dioxide equivalents per employee.
-Compared to an office administration based organisation, normally having a carbon footprint of between 2 to 5 tonnes per employees, our emissions are on the lower side.
+The buildings emissions have been calculated using our annual consumption of energy, taken directly from electricity and gas statements, totalling 126,235 kWh (2020:111,637).
+This has increased as the Company has occupied the office space far more than 2020 due to the easing of COVID restriction.
+However, we have improved our position on the car and fuel areas.
+Our annual emissions ratio equates to 0.9 tonnes of carbon dioxide equivalents per employee, compared to 0.7 in 2020.
+Nonetheless, compared to an office administration-based organisation, normally having a carbon footprint of between 2 to 5 tonnes per employees, our emissions are on the lower side.

-Significant changes such as the paperless claims journey, as mentioned in the Strategic Report, has seen the printing and postage of claim statements reduce by 50%.
+The paperless claims journey has reaped rewards, having a noticeable reduction in printing and postage of claim statements by 50%.
+The next step in the paperless journey, will be the addition of the paperless welcome pack in 2022.
 Where possible, we encourage the use of minimal printing and promote the recycling of paper and cardboard.
 As with any business, travel is required for certain team members however we encourage our staff to use other means of transport wherever possible.
-Furthermore, video conference has been utilised as an alternative means of communication method, including supplier, sub-group, and Board meetings.
+Furthermore, video conference has been utilised as an alternative means of communication method, including supplier, subgroup, and Board meetings.